Ontario Marginal Tax Rate (2026)

 |---|---|---|---|

-Combined rates exclude surtaxes, credits, and clawbacks (e.g. Ontario surtax, OAS recovery tax) which can raise your effective marginal rate.
+Combined rates in the table exclude surtaxes, credits, and clawbacks (e.g. Ontario surtax, OAS recovery tax) which can raise your effective marginal rate.
 Source: CRA, Canadian income tax rates.
-Verified for 2025.
+Verified for 2026.

 How to read the combined brackets